ansys/pysam-sysml2/doc/source/users/api/read_model.rst

 .. warning::

-    In this first version, only existing fields (with data) are linked, so it's possible to don't find a function, who exist in Sysml V2
+    In this first version, only existing fields (with data) are linked, so it's possible to don't find a function, which exist in Sysml V2

 .. grid:: 2